Blaisedepauw/ada-website/datastory.md

 **Professor:**
->An excellent point, Intellectual!
+>An excellent point, Ada!
 And you know what?
 Cinema is actually a great way to explore this idea.
 Perhaps you’re not entirely wrong… Let’s look into it together.
 So, how can we quantify the links, or rather the cultural influence of the United States on other countries in the film industry?
 For this analysis, we will rely on film summaries, as they often reflect key themes, characters, and locations.